oreshinya/simple-rev/README.md

 It does do the following:

-- Creates manifest from files of input directory
+- Create manifest as inner state from files of input directory
-- Copy files named with hash to output directory
+- Copy files named with hash to output directory from manifest
-- Replace URLs with hashed version
+- Replace URLs with hashed version from manifest

 ## LICENSE